5 minutes with... Our Interview with Judith Beck

 8gb: Hello dear Judith, thank you for taking the time to answer a few questions about you and your wines!
 For those who don't know your wines yet, what makes them so special in your eyes?

 Judith: "I don't know if they are special.
-In any case, they are very personal.
-And I hope they always make you want more.
+They are definitely very personal.
+And I hope that they always make you want more.
 Clarity and lightness are very important to me."

 8gb: Did it come natural for you to produce natural wine, or how did it come about?